Akkul9/SoC-Design-Planning/README.md

 3. IO PADS: I/O pads are the pins that facilitate communication between the core and the external environment.
 These pads are positioned around the rectangular metal areas where external connections are made.
 They include input pads, output pads, and power pads.

 4. IPs : Foundry IPs, such as SRAM, ADC, DAC, and PLLs, are typically designed with significant human involvement.
 They require manual design and engineering expertise to define and create.
-These IPs are essential components that integrate into a chip, and their design often involves customizing and optimizing them for specific applications and performance requirements.</p>
+These IPs are essential components that integrate into a chip, and their design often involves customizing and optimizing them for specific applications and performance requirements.

 5. PDKs : PDKs (Process Design Kits) serve as a bridge between foundries and design engineers.
 They provide essential files and models for IC design tools, covering aspects like device models, DRC, LVS, physical extraction, layers, LEF, standard cell libraries, and timing libraries.
 In this workshop, the SkyWater 130nm PDK, specifically sky130_fd_sc_hd, is used, and the openLANE toolchain is built around this PDK.